 I am sure that most programmers are nowadays familiar with the term “agile software development”.
-If it happens that you have experienced some “agile” methodology in a few companies and have made a few discussions about this “agile” idea with a few other programmers from other companies, you may have noticed (at least, sometimes) the huge gap between the expected improvement and the reality.
-The following questions have troubled by mind, too, until recently.
+If it happens that you have experienced some “agile” methodology in a few companies and have made a few discussions about this “agile” idea with a programmers from other companies, you may have noticed the huge gap that many times exist between the promised improvement and the reality.
+The following questions have troubled me a lot in the past.
 Where is this gap coming from ?
 Why “agile” seems to fails quite often ?
 Does “agile” equal to Scrum or Kanban ?
 Why people promoting “agile” are promising great results ?
 And why this damn thing doesn’t feel that amazing as we were told it would be ?

-This widespread rumor of “agile” failing more often than not (sometimes the whole effort to apply an “agile” process was even clashing with common sense or my experience), which was not far from my personal experience, made me lately to revisit the roots of the agile movement seeking for a reasonable justification that wouldn’t be based just on a few discussions.
-Reading the history of this movement and listening to what some of these 17 people (especially, those who didn’t monetize the idea) that signed the Agile Manifesto have to say about this, was really enlightening.
+This widespread rumor of “agile” failing more often than not (sometimes the whole effort to apply an “agile” process was even clashing with common sense or professional experience), which was not far from my personal experience, made me lately to revisit the roots of the agile movement seeking for a reasonable justification that wouldn’t be based just on a few discussions.
+Reading the history of this movement and listening to what some of these 17 people (those who didn’t monetize the idea) that signed the Agile Manifesto have to say about this, was really enlightening.
 I tried to help the reader of this post by listing my resources at the end and pointing which parts of this post were being “verified” or “influenced” by which resources, or which quotes mentioned here come from which resource.

 In order to understand the essence of the agile s/w development movement, let’s have a quick look at the main issues companies, and their programmers, were facing with software development in the 90’s and were trying to deal with: